-Add chicken broth to the bottom of the pan while it is still hot, then stir around and scrape the bits of chicken that stuck to the pan.
-Don’t throw out the brown bits of chicken they add fantastic flavor to the riced cauliflower.
+Add chicken broth to the bottom of the pan while it is still hot, then stir around and scrape the bits of chicken that are stuck to the pan.
+Don’t throw out the brown bits of chicken; they add fantastic flavor to the riced cauliflower.

 Cauliflower can be bland and mushy, but frying it in butter with seasonings made it so tasty.
 Almost everyone in my family loves this dish; in fact, this is my oldest daughter’s favorite way to eat riced cauliflower.
 The only one who doesn’t is my son, who hates cauliflower no matter how it is prepared.